Zinidia/Pelinstaller/README.md

 _Note: On some systems, it's required to be already logged in as root before executing the one-line command (where `sudo` is in front of the command does not work)._

+⚠️ Warning: There is currently an issue where Pelican creates files owned by the wrong Linux user when specific features on the admin panel are enabled.
+To resolve this, you may have to adjust the permissions by running the following command: `chown -R www-data:www-data /var/www/pelican`.
+For more details, check Pelican's [troubleshooting guide](https://pelican.dev/docs/troubleshooting/).

 Here is a [YouTube Video](https://www.youtube.com/watch?v=E8UJhyUFoHM) that illustrates the installation process.

 ## Features